 The college will make a contribution into the fund every month on your behalf.
 We will give you full details of the relevant pension scheme and benefits at your induction if you are appointed.
-If you do not wish to participate in the scheme you may elect to opt out.

 The college offers childcare vouchers via Computershare Voucher Services.
 These vouchers are a flexible way to meet the costs of your childcare and can be exchanged in whole or in part for the childcare services you use.
 Within specified limits, vouchers are non-taxable and exempt from National Insurance contributions.
 If you're already a member, find out about changes to the Voucher Scheme.